Information Disclosure Based on the TCFD Recommendations

 Physical risk Chronic Increase in cost of air conditioning equipment and increase in energy cost at owned properties Small Medium Medium term

-Opportunity Products and Services Increase in selling price to property owners and building owners by improving the environmental performance of properties in redevelopment Medium Medium Short term
+Opportunity Products and Services Increase in selling prices to property owners and building owners by improving the environmental performance of properties in replanning Medium Medium Short term

 Hotel and Tourism Business

-Transition risk Policy regulation Increased trend toward trial construction of buildings with high environmental performance, shortages of materials with high environmental performance and rising labor costs due to the concentration of construction work Medium - Medium term
+Transition risk Policy regulation There is a growing trend toward constructing buildings with high environmental performance, leading to shortages of environmentally friendly materials and rising labor costs due to the concentration of construction projects Medium - Medium term

 Opportunity Products and Services Contribute to the local community by conserving and coexisting with nature in the area where the hotel is located, thereby improving the image of the hotel and increasing the number of guests Medium Medium Medium term